Introduction

 Start with dependency classification by irreversibility of failure.
 Services that hold communication records, identity control, payment flow, or regulated data require prebuilt export and fallback pathways.
 This priority aligns with observed access and notification disruptions in the corpus , , , , .

-How should teams use community incident reports without spreading errors?
+How should teams use community incident reports without amplifying false signals for digital sovereignty China?

 Treat community reports as intake signals.
 Require independent corroboration through status pages, policy documents, support records, or contractual notices before escalation.
 This method preserves speed without sacrificing evidence quality , .